Second-order accurate finite volume method for well-driven flows: Discretization in two dimensions

-Let us assume that matrix $A$ is invertible and let the elements of matrix $A^{-1}$ be denoted by $a_{ij}$.
-Let index $k$ correspond to equations of form (\ref{diff}), while index $\bar{k}$ corresponds to equations of form (\ref{NeumB}).
-From (\ref{matr}), (\ref{nepoz}), and (\ref{NeumB}) the coordinates of unknown vector ${\bf C}$ are:
+Let us assume that matrix $A$ is invertible, and let elements of matrix $A^{-1}$ be denoted by $a_{ij}$.
+Let index $k$ correspond to collocation points in equations of form (\ref{diff}) and (\ref{kaBunaru}) (or (\ref{odBunara})), while index $\bar{k}$ corresponds to Neumann boundary faces in equations of form (\ref{NeumB}).
+From (\ref{matr}), the coordinates of the unknown vector ${\bf C}$ are:

 After substituting (\ref{vecX}) in (\ref{fluxA}), the flux approximation becomes

 where